 10:00 am - 11:00 am Overcoming Test Anxiety

-Workshop / Academic Resource Center
+Workshop / Academic Success Center (ASC)

 Test Anxiety is a very common problem for students.
 When the student wants to do well in their courses they often experience some anxiety.
 When the anxiety gets out of control then it makes testing worse rather than better.
 Come learn some techniques to help calm the anxiety and do better on tests.

 Taggart Student Center, More Info

 11:00 am - 1:00 pm Women's Tennis vs. Montana